nermolov/nequip/README.md

-# nequip - Remote online EQUIP-like GUI for QuarkNet Detectors
+# rEQUIP - Remote (online) EQUIP-like GUI for QuarkNet Detectors

 * Split into client/server later on
 * Use websockets